-Dr. Biology: This is Ask a Biologist, a program about the living world, and I'm Dr. Biology.
-In today's show, we're going to go to extremes while talking about life life on Earth, and the possibility of life on other planets.
+Dr. Biology: This is Ask A Biologist, a program about the living world, and I'm Dr. Biology.
+In today's show, we're going to go to extremes while talking about life on Earth, and the possibility of life on other planets.
 As a matter of fact, we're going to be talking about extremophiles and extraterrestrials.
 You might have heard them only with their initials: E.T.
 And just what E.T. looks like?
 Well, we're going to try to figure that out today.
 We're even going to build our own E.T., in the studio.

 Our two guest scientists that are going to help me bring some life into this show are Professor Paul Davies, a physicist who's been thinking about and writing about science and space topics, including time travel and the possibility of life on other planets.
 He's also the founding director of a new institute at ASU, called Beyond.
 You can reach it on the web by typing in beyond.asu.edu.

 Professor Davies is an author of so many books actually, more than 20 if I'm correct.
 And I'm not going to list them all, but I will mention one that you'll want to check out, and that's the one called "How to Build a Time Machine."
 I don't know about you, but I love the title alone.